 Compared to other straws such as metal, or bamboo straws, glass straw is usually heat resistant are dishwasher safe.
 This makes them ideal for both hot and cold drinks.
 Glass straws can also be cleaned thoroughly, and reused many times.

 What is to love about glass containers?
 They are easy to clean, don’t retain odours or germs, and because they are clear, what you’re looking for is quickly spotted.

 When replacing old - and maybe stained - plastic containers, with both new and old glass ones, you will find yourself with a pretty refrigerator and more motivation to to keep it clean and organised.

-We are already unable to cope with the amount of plastic waste we generate, unless we rethink the way we manufacture, use and manage plastics.
+We are already unable to cope with the amount of plastic waste we generate.
+We must rethink the way we manufacture, use and manage plastics.

-Ultimately, tackling one of the biggest environmental scourges of our time will require governments to regulate, businesses to innovate, and us, individuals to act.
+Ultimately, tackling one of the biggest environmental scourges of our time will require governments to regulate, businesses to innovate, and us as individuals to act.